 Confluence offers clients portfolio management services focused on an array of equity strategies, asset allocation strategies, balanced strategies, alternative and sector strategies.
-Our clients include individuals (including high net worth individuals) and entities such as corporations and corporate pension and profit-sharing plans, Taft-Hartley plans, other investment advisers (on behalf of their clients), charitable institutions, foundations, endowments and registered investment companies.
+Our clients include individuals (including high net worth individuals) and entities such as financial institutions (on behalf of their clients), corporations and corporate pension and profit-sharing plans, Taft-Hartley plans, other investment advisers (on behalf of their clients), charitable institutions, foundations, endowments and registered investment companies.

-Confluence services are offered primarily through financial advisors ("Financial Advisors") and the account maintained with client's broker-dealer, bank, investment advisory firm or other financial institution ("Financial Institution").
+Confluence services are offered primarily through financial advisors ("Financial Advisors") and the accounts are maintained with the client's broker-dealer, bank, investment advisory firm or other financial institution ("Financial Institution").
 Financial Advisors work with clients to examine the client's current financial situation and financial goals, to understand the risk tolerance and investment time horizon and to develop the overall financial plan/investment strategy for their clients.
-As part of the overall strategy, clients (or the Financial Advisor) may utilize one or more Confluence strategies with respect to a portion of the assets at the Financial Institution.
-In some instances, Confluence offers services directly to clients as well.
+As part of the overall strategy, clients (or the Financial Advisor) utilize one or more Confluence strategies with respect to a portion of the assets at the Financial Institution.
+In some instances, Confluence offers services directly to clients.
+Services provided by Confluence are limited to portfolio management and do not include financial planning, wealth management, accounting, retirement planning, legal, tax advice or any other related or unrelated services.